2012 United States presidential election in Florida

-The 2012 United States presidential election in Florida took place on November 6, 2012, as part of the 2012 general election in which all 50 states plus the District of Columbia participated.
-Florida voters chose 29 electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.
+The 2012 United States presidential election in Florida took place on November 6, as part of the 2012 U.S. presidential election in which all 50 states plus the District of Columbia participated.
+Florida voters chose 29 electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, U.S. Representative Paul Ryan.

 By November 8, the vote counting had still not concluded.
 However, with much of the remaining vote still coming in was from heavily Democratic areas, Romney's Florida campaign acknowledged that he had lost the state to Obama.
 In order to certify the election in Florida, the ballots continued to be counted.
-Both Miami -Dade and Broward County completed their ballot counts on November 8, leaving Palm Beach and Duval counties as the only two that did not have a final count at the end of the day.
+Both Miami-Dade and Broward County completed their ballot counts on November 8, leaving Palm Beach and Duval counties as the only two that did not have a final count at the end of the day.

 Florida required all counties to finish counting by noon Saturday but would not announce an official winner until the votes were certified on November 20.
 A recount is not done unless the difference is less than 0.5%.
 At 11 PM EST on November 9, the margin for Obama was 0.86%, with all but one county finished with their counting.
 On November 10, most major news sources projected Obama to be the winner of Florida's 29 electoral votes.
 It was the last state to be called in the 2012 presidential election and also the closest.

-Despite Tampa having been the site of the 2012 Republican National Convention, Obama ultimately carried Florida with 50.01% of the vote, to Romney's 49.13%, a margin of 0.88%.
-Having also won the state in 2008, Obama's 2012 victory made him the first Democratic president since Franklin D. Roosevelt to carry Florida for the Democrats in two consecutive presidential elections, and this election also was the first since 1948 where the state voted Democratic in consecutive elections.
-However, his margin of victory decreased from 2.81% in 2008, and his percentage of the vote decreased from 50.91%.
-He also lost Flagler and Volusia Counties, which he had won in 2008; he thus became the first Democrat to win the White House without carrying the former since Harry S. Truman in 1948 and the first to do so without carrying the latter since John F. Kennedy in 1960.
+Despite Tampa having been the site of the 2012 RNC, Obama ultimately carried Florida with 50.01% of the vote, to Romney's 49.13%, a margin of 0.88%.
+(Ironically, Charlotte, North Carolina was the site of the 2012 DNC, and Romney won North Carolina.)
+Having also won the state in 2008, Obama's 2012 victory made him the first Democrat since Franklin D. Roosevelt in 1944 to carry Florida in two consecutive elections, and also marked the first time since 1948 that the state voted Democratic in consecutive elections.

+Nonetheless, Obama's margin of victory decreased from 2.81% in 2008.
+He also lost Flagler and Volusia Counties, which he had won in 2008; he thus became the first Democrat to win the White House without carrying the counties since Harry S. Truman in 1948 and the first to do so without carrying the latter since John F. Kennedy in 1960.
+Florida is also one of only three states that backed Obama twice that would go on to vote against his vice president Joe Biden in 2020, the other two being Iowa and Ohio.